klaytn/klaytn-docs/docs/bapp/sdk/caver-java/getting-started.md

 ### caver.wallet

-caver.wallet is a package that manages Keyring instances in in-memory wallet. caver.wallet accepts all SingleKeyring, MultipleKeyring, and RoleBasedKeyring, and manages them by address.
+caver.wallet is a package that manages Keyring instances in in-memory wallet.
+A Keyring is an instance that stores the address of a Klaytn account and its private key(s), and it is used when the address of this account signs a transaction. caver.wallet accepts all types of Keyring (SingleKeyring, MultipleKeyring, and RoleBasedKeyring) and manages them with their Klaytn account address.

 - `caver.wallet` relpaces `caver.crypto` in caver-java 1.4.0
 - `caver.wallet.KeyStore` replaces `caver.wallet.WalletFile` in caver-java 1.4.0